Crime in Placer County

 Recent reports from Placer County DMV field offices indicate that the district attorney’s office in Placer County boasts one of the nation’s highest conviction rates when it comes to DUI-related offenses.
 We’re talking a 99.2% conviction rate in comparison to California’s statewide average of 79.4%.
 This makes Placer County one of only three California counties with conviction rates that reach or exceed 90%.
 (The other two are Shasta County and Santa Barbara County.)

 Measures taken to make sure drunken drivers are caught and held accountable include but are not limited to numerous sobriety checkpoints and saturation of major roadways with Placer County law enforcement on nights that are deemed to be high risk.
 Holiday weekends are especially vigilant time periods for seeking out and catching drunk drivers within county limits.
-Recent Placer County DMV reports revealed that nearly 2,300 motorists were convicted of misdemeanor charges while an addictional 76 were convicted of felony charges.
+If you have been injured in auto accident involving a drunk driver, contact Manteca Personal Injury Lawyer.
+Recent Placer County DMV reports revealed that nearly 2,300 motorists were convicted of misdemeanor charges while an additional 76 were convicted of felony charges.
 Yet another nearly 200 were arrested on the mere suspicion of drunk driving.